lexahl/maie/content/thesis.md

     nature think about emergent design, biomimicry
     land and environment for survival

-### July 2022
+### July 2022 <<read, learn, relax>>

-read, learn, relax:

 read: <a href="https://www.are.na/lexahl/thesis-r0undls8gmg" target="_blank">>> are.na channel with research and process →</a>

-learn: <a href="https://www.complexityexplorer.org/courses/144-introduction-to-complexity">>> Introduction to Complexity, Santa Fe Institute →</a>, <a href="https://www.complexityexplorer.org/courses/144-introduction-to-complexity">>> Design+Science Summer School: Cohabitation, Academy of Fine Arts and Design, University of Ljubljana, together with the Association for Culture and Education PiNA, Faculty of Design Split and Institute Joanneum of the University of Applied sciences Graz →</a>
+learn: <a href="https://www.aluo.uni-lj.si/en/mpsole/designscience-cohabitation/">>> Design+Science Summer School: Cohabitation, Academy of Fine Arts and Design, University of Ljubljana, together with the Association for Culture and Education PiNA, Faculty of Design Split and Institute Joanneum of the University of Applied sciences Graz →</a>

 relax: 🥥🌴🌺🍍🌸

 ### Aug 2022